 Each resident is required to participate in at least one Medication Use Evaluation (MUE).
 MUEs are conducted in support of patient care at Reading Hospital.
 Residents participating in MUEs will follow the policies and procedures determined by the IRB.
 Satisfactory performance as determined by the Residency Program Director or designee is required for successful completion of this requirement.

 A completed MUE may be submitted as a poster presentation at the ASHP Midyear Meeting in lieu of the research project work in progress.

 Participation on Teams and Committees

 Each resident is required to participate on the Pharmacy and Therapeutic Committee.
-You will share the responsibility of taking minutes for P&T meetings and preparing quarterly newsletters for distribution throughout the system.
+The residency class will share the responsibility of taking minutes for P&T meetings and preparing quarterly newsletters for distribution throughout the system.
 Each resident will prepare and present at least one drug monograph for formulary review.
-You will also be required to present a summary evaluation of your MUE and any resulting recommendations to the P&T Committee.
+Residents will also be required to present a summary evaluation of their MUEs and any resulting recommendations to the P&T Committee.